Mobile Voice Usage Trends in 2020

 How Comfortable are Real People with Using Voice Commands on Their Devices?

-In just a few years, it’s likely that you will spend as much, or more, time interacting with devices that have no screen as you do with devices that have screens, such as laptops and smartphones.
-This has the potential to drive huge changes in the market, including new winners and losers – and you want to be one of the winners.
+So, why do we care?
+Simple: The voice revolution is coming, perhaps not as fast as everyone originally thought, but it’s coming.
+In just a few years, you may be spending as much – or more – time interacting with devices that have no screen as you do with devices that have screens, such as laptops and smartphones.
+Voice has the potential to be a disruptive force in the industry and will, therefore, result in new winners and losers – and you want to be among the winners.

-For many of the survey questions shown as bar charts, we asked participants to rate whether or not they are willing to do something on the following scale:
+For many of the survey questions shown as bar charts, we asked participants to answer as follows:

-In addition, for many of the other survey questions shown as bar charts, we asked participants to answer how often they do something as follows:
+In addition, for many of the other survey questions shown as bar charts, we asked participants to answer as follows:

 Unless specified otherwise, these charts show the totals of the “Very Frequently” and “Frequently” responses.

 We asked over 1,000 people how they use voice, when they use it, and why.

 This first section goes into detail on how people use voice commands, or other methods, to do what they want with their devices.
 Our first question asked users what methods they use to look up information on their smartphones.